JulianGIT-web/osticket-prereqs/README.md

 </p>
 <h2>IIS and CGI</h2>
 <p>
-Inside off your VM open the control panel.
+Inside of your VM open the control panel.
 Then open "Programs".
 Under programs select "Turn Windows features on and off" in order to access IIS and CGI.
 </p>
 <br />